 One of my favorite quotes is “Failure to plan is planning to fail.”
 Why?
 Because it’s so damn true and it applies to literally everything in your life.
 Since we’re into fitness, let’s talk how it applies to that.

 Living a fit and healthy life takes preparation.
 You have to eat right and you should be following some sort of exercise plan that fits not only your lifestyle, but your interests and fitness level.
-Surely you want to acheive certain goals as well.
+Surely you want to achieve certain goals as well.

 This could anything like adding 10 more pounds to your deadlift or something as simple as just hitting the gym 3 times a week.
 Now tell me this; when was the last time you achieved a goal without a strategy or plan?